jaishankar101/nestkit/libs/expand/README.md

 - Dynamic Resource Expansion: Easily expand related resources in API responses using query parameters.
 - Dynamic Field Selection: Easily select only the fields you want to get from the API responses using query parameters.
-- Decorator-Based Configuration: Use decorators to mark classes and methods as expanders and expandable, simplifying configuration.
+- Decorator-Based Configuration: Use decorators like `@Expander`, `@Expandable`, `@ExpanderMethods`, and `@UseExpansionMethod` to configure expansion logic.
+- Reusable Expansion Logic: Define common expansion logic once in classes decorated with `@ExpanderMethods` and reuse it across multiple DTOs using `@UseExpansionMethod`.
 - Enhanced Metadata Handling: Improved handling of metadata allows for multiple decorators of the same type on the same target.
 - Configuration and Customization: Configure and customize the library to suit your application's specific needs.
 - Comprehensive Error Handling: Control how expansion errors are handled with policies (ignore, include, throw) and response customization.